Equity Options (including Options on Canadian Depositary Receipts “CDRs”)

 Underlying issues

-Shares of eligible stock, subject to eligibility criteria set by the Canadian Derivatives Clearing Corporation (CDCC).
+Eligible Equity Securities, subject to criteria set by the Canadian Derivatives Clearing Corporation (CDCC).

 Eligibility criteria